harcel/bayesian_student_seminar/README.md

 # The how and why of statistically modeling student progress

-Seminar at the UvA DSC on Oct 21, 2022
+Seminar at the UvA DSC on Nov 25, 2022

 To install a conda environment that can run the code: